shakeel-data/sales-insights-dashboard/README.md

 ## 🪜 Project Workflow
 ### 1. 📝 Data Acquisition and Preparation
 **Identify and Access Data Sources:**
-  - Opening XLXS file.
+  - Automatically open multiple XLSX/CSV files.
-  - Copying and pasting data from various sources.
+  - Copy and paste data from various sources with a button click.
+  - **Example:** a macro that loops through a folder and imports all CSVs into one master sheet.

 ### 2. 🔍 Initial Data Exploration
-likely reviewed the raw data to understand its structure, identify potential issues (missing values, inconsistencies, errors), and get a feel for the variables.
+* Use VBA to quickly generate summary stats:
+  - Count of missing values per column.
+  - Unique values per column.
+  - Highlight inconsistent formats or errors automatically.

 ### 3. 🧹 Data Cleaning
 **Took actions to improve the quality of your data, such as:**
-- **Handling Missing Values:** Deciding whether to remove rows/columns with missing data or impute values.
+- **Handling Missing Values:** Deciding whether to remove rows/columns with missing data or impute values and **VBA can automatically impute** or flag missing cells.
 - **Correcting Errors:** Fixing typos, inconsistencies in formatting, and inaccurate entries.
 - **Standardizing Data:** Ensuring consistent formatting for dates, text, and numerical values.
-- **Removing Duplicates:** Identifying and eliminating redundant records.
+- **Removing Duplicates:** Identifying and eliminating redundant records with a single macro.

 ### 4. 🔄 Data Transformation
 **Manipulated the data to make it suitable for analysis and visualization:**